MaCoZu/Twitter-Analysis/src/02_friends_followers.md

   <div class="text-container">
   <h2>Friends & Followers</h2>
   <p>
   Some accounts have a pretty outsized followership, which skews the distribution of followers.
 For instance, Trump has often been criticized for having an army of bots supporting him.
 His two Twitter accounts break the mold in terms of followers while having few friends.
 Despite the presence of a substantial bot network — <a href="https://en.wikipedia.org/wiki/Trump%27s_network">numbering in the tens of thousands</a> —  Trump can't be ignored.
 He remains an influential figure and people around the world closely monitor his statements to gauge the American mood.
-Additionally, Trump ranks highest in terms of likes and retweets, but his social media popularity but his social media popularity should be viewed with caution.
+Additionally, Trump ranks highest in terms of likes and retweets, which has to be taken with a grain of salt, considering the bots.
   </p>
   </div>
 </div>